 - If the general records might be held by a B.C. government ministry or the Office of the Premier, submit your FOI request through this website.

-- Review the fees information to ensure you understand and are willing to pay the fees, if applicable.
+- Review the fees information to ensure you understand and are willing to pay the fees, including the $10 application fee, if applicable.

 - Contact the FOI Coordinator to inquire if the records you seek are available, and if so can be released without submitting an FOI request.
 If the records do not exist, we will notify you and suggest other sources to check.